tthorntone/AdNauseam-Wiki/Behind-the-scene-network-requests.md

 - from the browser to update extensions
 - from the browser because of specific functionality, like the setting _"Use a prediction service to help complete searches and URLs typed in the address bar"_
 - as a result of web pages using [`navigator.sendBeacon()`](https://developer.mozilla.org/en-US/docs/Web/API/navigator.sendBeacon), [hyperlink auditing](http://www.wilderssecurity.com/threads/hyperlink-auditing-aka-a-ping-and-beacon-aka-navigator-sendbeacon.364904/), etc.
-- made by installed extensions for good or bad reasons (µBlock makes such requests, to fetch the filter lists when they need to be updated)
+- made by installed extensions for good or not so good reasons (µBlock makes such requests, to fetch the filter lists when they need to be updated)
 - etc.

 ### How to inspect behind-the-scene network requests